xmonader/info_foundation/docs/collaboration/contributing_in_agile_org.md

   - they help people to become a better contributor
   - are able to explain why agile principles work so well within an organization like ours

-The Foundation only allows TF Founders to become TF Coordinators, ofcourse everyone can become a ThreeFold Founder if they are willing to live the values as defined above.

 My personal estimate is that less than 1% of existing professionals have the skill to be a good TF Coordinator, its not an easy job.

 The following information should feel interesting & valuable: